Starseed333/Bamazon/README.md

 The Manager interface like the Customer interface which also allows the user to view the current inventory of the store in the friendly back-end table display.
 The user has three options Restock current Inventory, Add a New Product and Remove Obsolete Inventory.
 This is done by selecting the item id and choosing one of the available options.
-Once their selection is complete **A**) A new item is added to the current inventory **B**) A current item gets restocked and **C**) An obsolete item gets removed from the inventory as we all know to well the losses this causes for any company.
+Once their selection is complete **A**) A new item is added to the current inventory **B**) A current item gets restocked and **C**) An obsolete item gets removed from the inventory as we all know all to well the losses this causes for any company.

 ### NPM Packages Used